Poor Ted Levine

 Jodie Foster’s Oscar win was also well deserved.
 The script and director do her a dozen favors.
 The way Demme shoots his scenes reminds us just how small and vulnerable Jodie Foster is.
 The script has every character in the movie subtly (or not so subtly) hit on Jodie Foster’s character.
 Even (or especially) her mentor Scott Glenn.
 Foster’s relationship with Glenn has an undercurrent of tension whether he will risk approaching her outside of the professional bounds and honestly whether she, with her father issues, would be receptive to the same.
 This vulnerability makes the character work on a level rarely since in this genre.
 Foster’s mastery of both the accent and the physical space add an incredible dimension to an already fascinating character.

 The Ted Tally’s script based on a book by Thomas Harris cheats a bit in at least one memorable scene, and it is a testament to the strength of the story that instead of being annoyed by it I applaud it.
 They complicate the story enough to be interesting but told in a straightforward manner that avoids talking killers (Well except for Hannibal but that is after all his thing) and those last minute reveals.
 The entire production has that subtle, realistic midwestern sheen and color palate that reminded me of The Fugitive movie.
-The movie feels almost a documentary as its sense of time and place are so well grounded.
+The movie feels almost a documentary, as its sense of time and place is so well grounded.

 The Bad: Poor Ted Levine.
 He is the big bad in the best horror movie of the year, and no one remembers him.
 He was overlooked for an Oscar nomination in a year that wasn’t exactly very strong (The best supporting actor category had two nominees from Warren Beatty’s Bugsy and the winner was Jack Palance from City Slickers.).
 His flamboyant wild take on Buffalo Bill would have been the talk of the town in any other movie, but Anthony Hopkins took all the serial killer oxygen out of the room, and bluntly people forget there was another serial killer in the film.